Juljus777/ckeditor_template_updater/README.md

 The actions are predefined and new ones can be added by updating the actionDictionary.

 ## Current roadmap
-1. Add the possibility to run actions on the template itself not only on its content by defining a "self" selector.
+~~1.
+Add the possibility to run actions on the template itself not only on its content by defining a "root" selector.~~
 2. Optimize the main function by adding versioning through data-version attributes and extra checks.
 3. Make the CKEditor button change depending on if there are any outdated templates on the page.